ddev/ddev/docs/index.md

 brew tap drud/ddev && brew install ddev
 ```

-As a one-time initialization, run `mkcert -install`, which may require your sudo password.
+(Optional) As a one-time initialization, run `mkcert -install`.
+Linux users may have to take additional actions as discussed below in "Linux `mkcert -install` additional instructions".

 Later, to upgrade to a newer version of ddev, run:
 ```